rhodeon/go-backend-template/README.md

 ## Todo
 - More package-level comments.
-- Utilise more features of Huma (and OpenAPI) for a more substantial documentation.
+- Utilise more features of Huma (and OpenAPI) for more substantial documentation.
 - Integrate non-database services.